annabel82/Shut-the-Box-Game/README.md

 ---

-Wood effect images are modified incanrations of a base psd file courtesy of http://freedesignfile.com and licenced under Creative Commons (Attribution 3.0).
+Wood effect images are modified incarnations of a base psd file courtesy of http://freedesignfile.com and licenced under Creative Commons (Attribution 3.0).

 "The Urban Way" Font is courtesy of original creator Vanessa Bays of http://bythebutterfly.com